 To keep your plant thriving, only harvest ½ to 2/3rds of the longest and thickest stalks at a time.
 New stalks will grow from the root and the stalks you have left will grow thicker and longer.
 Harvesting allows more sunlight to reach the roots, which encourages new growth.

 The flower stalk looks different than the fruit stalk on a rhubarb plant.
-You may find a flower stalk coming up in mid-June from your root, or if the plant gets stressed from lack of water during the growing season.
+You may find a flower stalk coming up in late May to mid-June from your root, or if the plant gets stressed from lack of water during the growing season.
 Break this off if you intend to continue harvesting your plants.
-Never take more than 2/3rds of the stalks from your plants at any one harvest, and allow new stalks to grow before harvesting again.

 Growing rhubarb seeds